GymLens/Machine-Learning/README.md

 The trained model is stored in HDF5 format (`gym_model.h5`) for later use.
 To enable compatibility with Android applications, it is converted into TensorFlow Lite (TFLite) format using the TFLite Converter.
 The resulting TFLite file, `gym_model.tflite`, is optimized for deployment on devices with limited resources.
 Additionally, a Flask-based API is developed to serve the `gym_model`.h5 file.
 This API is deployed on Google Cloud Run, leveraging Google Cloud Platform (GCP) for scalable and efficient model hosting.

 ## Requirements
-To run the code, the following libraries are required
+To run the code, the following libraries are required:
 - TensorFlow
 - Keras
 - NumPy